shrutityagi4102/myleetcodesolutions/README.md

 119. Final Prices With a Special Discount in a Shop
 120. Count Negative Numbers in a Sorted Matrix
 121. Replace Elements with Greatest Element on Right Side
+122. The K Weakest Rows in a Matrix